llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 + *10. Please indicate which technique best describes how you came to learn each of the following languages.*

-Column Titles: Formal educational requirement, Career requirement, Formal education (elective/personal interest), Informal education (hobby), Informal education (as part of communicating with my family and friends), N/A (I do not communicate in this language), Choose not to respond
+Column Titles: Formal educational requirement, Career requirement, Formal education (elective/personal interest), Informal education (hobby), Informal education (as part of communicating with my family and friends), N/A (I do not communicate in this language), Choose not to respond.

-Row Titles:
 Row Titles: English, Saint Lucian Kwéyòl (Antillean Creole/Patios), Haitian Creole, French, Spanish, Papiamento, Portuguese, Dutch, Hindi (or any Indian subcontinental language not listed), Arabic (or any Mediterranean language not listed), Russian (or any Eurasian language not listed), Japanese, Mandarin, Any form of sign language.

 Understanding where and how one engages in language learning might highlight environments that foster multilingualism in lawyers.
 The learning of certain languages may take place in formal and informal settings.
 In Saint Lucia, it is highly likely that most language education would be done in a formal school setting.
 Overall, the national heritage language of this island would typically be learned informally.
 Saint Lucian Kwéyòl only recently began being formally taught to young children (between the ages of 6-12) in less than a handful of schools, and adult learners; however, since the major fire at the National Folk Resource Center, most classes have reverted to more private sessions.